 SimpleMind Pro supports an infinite number of organisational levels.
-We were patient enough to try up to 10 folders-within-folders.
-What are the chances you’ll need more than ten organisations levels?
+We were patient enough to try up to 10 folders within folders.
+What are the chances you’ll need more than ten organisation levels?
 The app keeps your navigation history to help you jump between mind maps with ease.
 This serves as your Recents tab, a place where you find all your recently opened documents.

 We’ve gone through some of the app’s settings already (when they were relevant).
 Now, we will talk about all the settings we haven’t mentioned yet.
 Your preferences are organised into: